 The Federal Reserve influences the general market rates of interest, including the deposit and loan rates offered by many financial institutions.
 Our loan portfolio is significantly affected by changes in the target Federal funds rate set by the Federal Open Market Committee of the Federal Reserve.
-As of December 31, 2022, approximately 31.3% of our loans had a fixed interest rate, while approximately 33.5% had adjustable rates and approximately 35.2% had floating interest rates.
+As of December 31, 2023, approximately 36.7% of our loans had a fixed interest rate, while approximately 35.5% had adjustable rates and approximately 27.8% had floating interest rates.
 Our adjustable rate loans typically reprice every 1 to 5 years at rates tied to FHLB advance rate of the same term as each adjustable rate loan's repricing period.
-Our floating rate loans reprice at periods ranging from daily to quarterly at rates primarily tied to or derived from the prime interest rate, the Secured Overnight Financing Rates ("SOFR") or the London Interbank Offered Rates ("LIBOR").
-We discontinued originating LIBOR-based loans effective December 31, 2021 and have begun to negotiate loans using our preferred replacement index, a benchmark derived based upon SOFR.
-For our currently outstanding LIBOR-based loans, the timing and manner in which each customer's contract transitions from LIBOR to another rate will vary on a case-by-case basis.
-Our goal is to complete all transitions by the end of first quarter of 2023.
+Our floating rate loans reprice at periods ranging from daily to quarterly at rates primarily tied to or derived from the prime interest rate, the Secured Overnight Financing Rates ("SOFR").